PIC microcontrollers: Development tools

 Microchip provides a freeware IDE package called MPLAB X, which includes an assembler, linker, software simulator, and debugger.
 They also sell C compilers for the PIC10, PIC12, PIC16, PIC18, PIC24, PIC32 and dsPIC, which integrate cleanly with MPLAB X. Free versions of the C compilers are also available with all features.
 But for the free versions, optimizations will be disabled after 60 days.

 Several third parties develop C language compilers for PICs, many of which integrate to MPLAB and/or feature their own IDE.
 A fully featured compiler for the PICBASIC language to program PIC microcontrollers is available from meLabs, Inc. Mikroelektronika offers PIC compilers in C, BASIC and Pascal programming languages.

 A graphical programming language, Flowcode, exists capable of programming 8- and 16-bit PIC devices and generating PIC-compatible C code.
 It exists in numerous versions from a free demonstration to a more complete professional edition.

 The Proteus Design Suite is able to simulate many of the popular 8 and 16-bit PIC devices along with other circuitry that is connected to the PIC on the schematic.
 The program to be simulated can be developed within Proteus itself, MPLAB or any other development tool.

 The standalone FORTH system FlashForth incorporating an interpreter, compiler, assembler and multitasker, provides a comprehensive solution for writing and debugging complex real-time applications.
 The system, in its entirety, including the compiler, is executing on the microcontroller.
 A computer with a terminal emulator is used for communicating with FF via a serial or USB link.

 Device programmers

 This is a 2003 era programmer for the Microchip "PIC" family of microcontrollers.
 It connects by RS 232 cable to a PC compatible running development software.
 In 2003 this unit cost $300 Canadian (about $200 US at the time).

 Devices called "programmers" are traditionally used to get program code into the target PIC.
 Most PICs that Microchip currently sells feature ICSP (in-circuit serial programming) and/or LVP (low-voltage programming) capabilities, allowing the PIC to be programmed while it is sitting in the target circuit.

 Microchip offers programmers/debuggers under the MPLAB and PICKit series.
 MPLAB ICD5 and MPLAB REAL ICE are the current programmers and debuggers for professional engineering, while PICKit 5 is a low-cost programmer / debugger line for hobbyists and students.
+As of 2026, Microchip also produces a pair of further cost-reduced bare-bones programmers/debuggers (with limited capabilities), under the names PICKit Basic and MPLAB Snap.